thelfer/tfel/docs/web/hyperelasticity.md

 care of the cases where two eigenvalues are equal and repeatedly use the Hospital rule to pass to the limit.
-For this reason, it is much easier to use the `computeIsotropicFunctionAndDerivative` static method of the stensor class.
+For this reason, it is much easier to use the `computeIsotropicFunctionAndDerivative` static method of the `stensor` class.

+An implementation of the Ogden behaviour based on the previous developments is available on a [dedicated page](ogden.html).

 <!-- Local IspellDict: english -->